xyz2022/DesktopProcessMonitor/README.md

 https://github.com/xyz2022/DesktopProcessMonitor/releases/latest

 # DesktopProcessMonitor
 Terminate policy-prohibited applications on corportate-owned devices.
 This application aims to block the use of specific apps on managed devices.
-Example: 3rd party VPN binaries like _Psiphon 3_ may be against the terms of use for users of managed devices, however the users have been using the VPN despite comnay policy.
+Example: 3rd party VPN binaries like _Psiphon 3_ may be against the terms of use for users of managed devices, however the users might have been using the VPN regardless.
 In this case, the default behavior of **DesktopProcessMonitor** is to terminate Psiphon 3 when the user tries to open it.
 The default behavior can be modified to target any policy-prohibitied applications.

 # Why not Group Policy Editor?